philmccarthy/philmccarthy.github.io/about.md

 permalink: /about/
 ---

-My name's Phil McCarthy and I'm a software engineer.
+My name's Phil McCarthy and I'm a software developer.

 Before I made the decision to dedicate my career to software development, I spent 8 years as an editor, copywriter, and marketer in the golf world.
 To boot, I played professional golf as a member of the PGA of America.